About the Victorian Aboriginal and Local Government Strategy

 Thank you to all individuals, community groups and organisations who contributed to the development of the Victorian Aboriginal and Local Government Strategy.

-The Minister for Local Government the Hon.
-Shaun Leane MP, launched the Strategy on 21 March 2022 at an event at Parliament House Gardens in Melbourne.
+The Minister for Local Government launched the Strategy on 21 March 2022 at an event at Parliament House Gardens in Melbourne.

 The Strategy has been informed by a strong consultation process of 20 months with guidance from a Steering Committee consisting of stakeholder organisations, local government representatives and members of the Aboriginal community in addition to consultation with Traditional Owner groups, local governments and peak bodies.